 This 7346.174 sensor is a direct drop-in replacement for the older 7346.166 part and may be used with no change in temperature offset being necessary.
 Note however that 7346.174 has only been made in limited quantities and may become increasingly difficult to source.

-SHT31: The newly released SHT31 sensor is built into Davis part 7346.070.
+SHT31: The more recently-released SHT31 sensor is built into Davis part 7346.070.
 This is plug-compatible with the 7346.166 sensor and can be used with any VP2 station from 2006 on.
 However: The temperature calibration of the SHT31 sensor is slightly different from the previous sensor and if the 7346.070 sensor is used with a VP2 station prior to the AS revision then the temperature will read 0.5C high and therefore a temperature offset of -0.5C needs to be entered into the console in this scenario.
 (And conversely if eg an older 7346.166 sensor is used with a VP2 station of AS revision or later then the temperature will read 0.5C too low and an offset of +0.5C needs to be entered.)
+NB See your console manual for details of how to apply any temperature calibration or correction.

 The design of the VP2 ISS circuit board was updated slightly with the AS revision.
 Provided the SHT31 sensor is used with an AS revision SIM board (part 7345.952 for the main ISS board) then the calibration difference is allowed for and no offset is needed.In other words, provided that an AS (or later) T/H sensor is paired with an AS SIM board then no calibration change is needed.
 It is only when mixing older and newer T/H sensors and SIM board that this calibration issue will arise.